wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-devices/includes/5-enroll-ios-devices.md

 Each profile will require specific Device Management Settings.
 One of the first things you'll need to decide is whether the profile can enroll with an assigned user or not.
 Here, you can decide if you want to apply conditional access, whether the device should be supervised (which gives you more management options).
 Additionally, you can decide if you want to allow local management of the profile.

-Next, you can decide what the Setup Assistant will show to the user during the initial set up.
+Next, you can decide what the Setup Assistant will show to the user during the initial setup.
 This is presented as a show or hide list.
 If you select hide, the user won't see the option during the initial installation but can access it via the settings.

 :::image type="content" source="../media/5-setupassistantcustom.png" alt-text="Screenshot showing the Setup Assistance Customization options":::